industrial-edge/ethernet-ip-getting-started/docs/Installation.md

 ### Configure Databus

+The system app Databus is essential to exchange data between a PLC and the Industrial Edge Device.

 - Open the Industrial Edge Management web interface
 - Go to "Data Connections" > IE Databus
 - Select the corresponding Industrial Edge Device